Coronavirus will make life hard for a long time, Angela Merkel says | DW | 23.04.2020

-Chancellor Angela Merkel has said Germany should be prepared to do some of the heavy lifting on the EU budget as the bloc struggles with the impact of the deadly coronavirus outbreak.

-Germany needs to be prepared to contribute "significantly" to the EU budget in order to shore up the bloc against the fallout from the coronavirus outbreak, German Chancellor Angela Merkel said on Thursday.
+Speaking about the need for European unity, the chancellor said that Germany must be prepared to contribute "significantly" to the EU budget in order to shore up the bloc against the fallout from the coronavirus outbreak, German Chancellor Angela Merkel said on Thursday.

 Speaking before lawmakers at the Bundestag in Berlin, Merkel said that, in the spirit of solidarity and as Europe's largest economy, Germany should be prepared to pay more into the EU budget.